lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### Description

 A quote, following the TEI guidelines, is intended to identify anything that is considered a quotation of another source or test.
-The value of quotation is most often rendered as within quotation marks, i.e. "This is a quote".
+The value of quotation is most often rendered within quotation marks, i.e. "This is a quote".

 ### Rules